e99 Online Shopping Mall

 Editorial Review

-WHILE WORKING IN a small geological museum, Alexis Hartz meets his cousin Laura, who has discovered a way to enter a geode.
-Travelling through a vast and glittering landscape of brilliant crystals, Alexis passionately falls in love with Laura but, when they return to the ordinary world, only friendship remains.
-He yearns for the perfect world of the crystals, and returning there becomes a perilous obsession.
-But is the crystal world as real as it seems or is his mind playing tricks on him? ...
-Read more
+While working in a small geological museum, Alexis Hartz meets his cousin Laura, who has discovered a way to enter a geode.
+Travelling through a vast and glittering landscape of brilliant crystals, Alexis falls passionately in love with Laura but, when they return to the ordinary world, only friendship remains.
+He yearns for the perfect world of the crystals, and returning to it becomes a perilous obsession.
+But is the crystal world as real as it seems, or is his mind playing tricks on him?

 Canada | United Kingdom | Germany | France | Japan